microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 })

 ```

+### ~avatar avatar
+Science: Welcome!
+The activity will teach you how to chart the acceleration of the 1st micro:bit and to visualize the acceleration on the 2nd micro:bit.
+Let's get started!
+### ~

+# Science Steps:

 ## 6.
 Notice that moving the micro:bit the farthest direction in the x direction will be -1023 on the charting beneath the simulator.
 The second observation will be that the LEDs will be full brightness on the 2nd micro:bit.
 There is a single LED turned on with the 1st micro:bit.
 Additionally, the graphs will reflect 0 acceleation for the 1st micro:bit.
 In this scenario, if you are adjusting the acceleration in the simualator, you are also changing your chart that will be produced.